achekh/neos-critical-github-io/Components/canvas-component/canvas.md

 grand_parent: "Components"
 ---
 # Canvas
+This component is native.
+Hence, you should keep in mind relevant limits when using it.
 ***
 | Attribute       | Type          | Default Value | Required | Description                                                                                                                       |
 | :-------------- | :------------ | :------------ | :------- | :-------------------------------------------------------------------------------------------------------------------------------- |